WemyssJ/RvTK-Releases/README.md

 ---

-## BIM Manager Configuration
+# BIM Manager Configuration

-RvTK includes comprehensive configuration options designed for BIM Managers to manage, customise, and distribute settings across their organisation.
+RvTK includes configuration options designed for BIM Managers to manage, customise, and distribute settings across their organisation.

 This allows companies to tailor RvTK to suit their own workflows, standards, and project requirements, ensuring teams have consistent access to the tools and settings they need.